Macil/contain-by-screen/readme.md

 ## Types

-Full [Flow Type](http://flowtype.org/) declarations for this module are included!
+Full [Flow](http://flowtype.org/) type declarations for this module are included!